 2. You lose touch with people.

-While I made an effort to keep in touch with my home friends, it can be difficult to maintain closeness when you are far away or busy with other people, studying, work, etc. The main thing to remember is that the people who care will always care.
+While I made an effort to keep in touch with my home friends, it can be difficult to maintain closeness when you are far away or busy with other people, studying, working, etc. The main thing to remember is that the people who care will always care.
 I have friends that I don’t speak to for months or see for years, but when I do, it’s just like old times.
 Everybody is trying to create a life for themselves and you have to realise that they are not purposely leaving you out of it.

 3. It can be difficult to settle.